Soviet housing gets an airy makeover, thanks to Ikea

 With this in mind, Ikea is experimenting with a new strategy that allows customers in Russia to shop—and design spaces—from the comfort of their own homes.
 The company’s new service—dubbed Kvartiroteka for “selection of apartments”—helps shoppers customize their homes without having to drive to a physical store.
 These exclusive photographs, which show different living arrangements and interior floor plans, illustrate the range of options that can be incorporated into the Russian homes.

-The Swedish company has a huge fan base in Russia; according to Bloomberg, Russia is Ikea’s second fastest growing market.
-Sixty percent of Russian citizens live in virtually identical, Soviet-era apartments, which are concrete-walled, five-stories-high, and generally revolve around a communal floor plan that necessitates families share bathrooms and kitchens.
+The Swedish company has a huge fan base in Russia; according to Bloomberg, Russia is Ikea’s second-fastest-growing market.
+Sixty percent of Russian citizens live in virtually identical, Soviet-era apartments, which are concrete-walled, five stories high, and generally revolve around a communal floor plan that necessitates families share bathrooms and kitchens.
 Since these low-cost housing structures—which were initially designed to be temporary—are not only similar but also dated, Ikea is offering residents a way to incorporate their personal style into these living spaces.

 The Kvartiroteka feature is encoded with 14 common Soviet-style floor plans and allows customers to create virtual makeovers for their apartments by selecting Ikea furniture and home decor—similar to playing the Sims video game.
-Since many of these apartments are relatively open and fairly compact, Ikea suggests pieces that maximize space—like small dressers with deep drawers or mounted units to hang objects from—and provides actionable solutions for them to incorporate—like installing curtain dividers or hidden shelving.
+Since many of these apartments are relatively open and fairly compact, Ikea suggests pieces that maximize space—such as small dressers with deep drawers or mounted units to hang objects from—and provides actionable solutions for them to incorporate—such as installing curtain dividers or hidden shelving.

 The company also has five “design studios” in select cities—Moscow, St. Petersburg, and Tyumen—where customers can meet with a consultant in person for offline design guidance.